danielfree/asus-v2ray-transparent-proxy/README.md

 2. Setup iptables to use ipset for direct connect and redirect everything else to local v2ray transparent proxy port.

-3. Start v2ray on router opening two ports: 1080 as transparent proxy, 1081 as socks port.
+3. Start v2ray on router opening one port: 1080 as transparent proxy.
 Requests from 1080 will be forwarded as defined in v2ray config.

 ### Usage
 Requirements: Asus Merlin firmware, jffs enabled, ssh connection, a working v2ray server